Gunstick/unscii-installer/README.md

 No root required

-If you need systemwide installation, open a ticket.
+If you need systemwide installation, open an issue in git.

 # Before installation: